fullcalendar/fullcalendar-docs/_docs-v5/date-display/day-cell-render-hooks.md

 ---

-Customize the days cells in daygrid and timegrid views with the following options:
+Customize the day cells in daygrid and timegrid views with the following options:

 `dayCellClassNames` - a [ClassName Input](classname-input) for adding classNames to the `<td>` cell